AY2526S1-CS2113-T11-2/tp/docs/UserGuide.md

 ```

 **Notes:**
+- This command does not accept any arguments and will reject input with extra arguments
 - Use this whenever you need a quick reminder of supported commands
 - The help menu is also displayed when you first launch orCASHbuddy